Exclusive: Former Yunnan Leader Surrenders in Corruption Probe

 Qin Guangrong, former Communist Party chief of Southwest China’s Yunnan province, is being investigated on suspicion of “serious violations of laws and discipline” after surrendering to the Central Commission for Discipline Inspection, the ruling party’s top anti-graft watchdog said late Thursday.

 The investigation of the 68-year-old former provincial chief is related to that of his son Qin Ling, former chairman of Huarong Investment Stock Corp.
 The son was under investigation as part of the corruption scandal at the parent company China Huarong Asset Management Co.
 Ltd., one of the country’s four state-run bad-asset disposal companies, Caixin learned from multiple sources.

-Qin Ling, Qin’s only son, was one of seven former executives of Huarong-related companies under investigation since former Huarong boss Lai Xiaomin was charged last November with taking 1.65 billion yuan ($240 million) in bribes.
+Qin Ling, Qin’s only son, was one of seven former executives of Huarong-related companies under investigation since former Huarong boss Lai Xiaomin was arrested last November on allegations of accepting bribes.

 Huarong Investment said in a November statement that Qin Ling resigned as chairman of the board and as an executive director for personal reasons.